On the abelian structure of noncompetitive chemical reaction networks: Noncompetitive CRNs and AN

-Since Theorem \ref{t.critical} and Theorem \ref{t.number_recurrent_states} hold for any finite irreducible Abelian network that halts an all inputs, they apply in particular to generalized toppling networks.
-In this setting, the critical group is isomorphic to $\mathbb{Z}^\mathcal{A} / (I-P)K$ and contains $\mathrm{det}(L)$ elements.
+Theorem \ref{t.critical} and Theorem \ref{t.number_recurrent_states} from AN theory hold for any finite irreducible AN that halts an all inputs, so that they apply in particular to generalized toppling networks.
+In this setting, the critical group is isomorphic to $\mathbb{Z}^\mathcal{A} / (I-P)K$ and contains $\mathrm{det}(L)$ elements, where $L$ is the reduced Laplacian, see Definition \ref{reduced Laplacian}.

-Considering again the Markov chain of transition mechanism (\ref{next_state_markov}), and an input distribution with adequate support (for instance the uniform distribution on $\mathcal{A}$), Lemma \ref{l.algebraically_recurrent} and Theorem \ref{t.StationarySand} imply—again in the case of generalized toppling networks— that the recurrent states of the sandpile Markov chain coincide with the algebraically recurrent states, and that the stationary distribution is the uniform distribution on $\text{Rec } \mathcal{N}$.\\ We then use the burning algorithm \ref{alg:burning} to find the recurrent states.
+Considering again the Markov chain of transition mechanism (\ref{next_state_markov}), and an input distribution with adequate support (for instance the uniform distribution on $\mathcal{A}$), Lemma \ref{l.algebraically_recurrent} and Theorem \ref{t.StationarySand} from the Appendix imply that the recurrent states of the CRN sandpile Markov chain coincide with the recurrent states of the AN, and that the stationary distribution is the uniform distribution on $\text{Rec } \mathcal{N}$.